Rajput Regiment: World War II

-A number of Rajput battalions participated in World War II:

-The 1st battalion was in the Arakan during the Burma campaign and later took over the defence of the Andaman & Nicobar Islands.
+The 1st Battalion was in the Arakan during the Burma campaign and later took over the defense of the Andaman & Nicobar Islands.

-The 2nd battalion was also in the Arakan area and a number of battles were fought by it.
-The capture of Point 551, also called Rajput Hill, was the most important.
-The Japanese forces holding this feature had repelled attacks by other battalions, but the Rajputs managed to capture the hill, winning an Indian Order of Merit, five Military Crosses and two Military Medals for this action.
+The 2nd Battalion was also in the Arakan area, and it fought a number of battles.
+The capture of Point 551, also known as Rajput Hill, was the most significant.
+The Japanese forces holding this feature had repelled attacks by other battalions, but the Rajputs captured the hill, winning an Indian Order of Merit, five Military Crosses, and two Military Medals for this action.

-The 3rd battalion was shipped by convoy to Egypt in August and September 1940.
+The 3rd Battalion was shipped by convoy to Egypt in August and September 1940.
 Their convoy was attacked several times by Italian bombers operating out of Ethiopia.
-The battalion's Bren guns were deployed for air defence and on one occasion are believed to have brought down an Italian aircraft.
-The battalion was at Suez and Egypt and was sent to defend Cyprus after the German attack on Crete as part of the Indian 5th Infantry Division's 161st Indian Infantry Brigade.
-Here, they were mainly used in an anti-parachute role, supported by elements of Australian armour.
-Later, they returned to Egypt and participated in fierce fighting around Deir el Shein and Ruweisat Ridge, including a particularly difficult offensive on July 21 and 22, 1942, where they took many casualties including the commanding officer.
-On 6 August Sikandar Hayat Khan, Premier of the Punjab, visited the battalion and having inspected the P.M.s of the battalion addressed them.
-He spoke mainly on what the Indian Army had done and was doing, and also generally on the condition in the Punjab.
-Later in the year the battalion participated in the Second Battle of El Alamein.
+The battalion's Bren guns were deployed for air defense, and on one occasion, they are believed to have brought down an Italian aircraft.
+The battalion was stationed at Suez, Egypt, and was deployed to defend Cyprus following the German attack on Crete, as part of the Indian 5th Infantry Division's 161st Indian Infantry Brigade.
+Here, they were mainly used in an anti-parachute role, supported by Australian armor.
+Later, they returned to Egypt and participated in fierce fighting around Deir el Shein and Ruweisat Ridge, including a tough offensive on the 21st and 22nd of July 21 and 22, 1942, during which they suffered many casualties, including the loss of their commanding officer.
+On 6 August, Sikandar Hayat Khan, Premier of the Punjab, visited the battalion and, having inspected the P.M.s of the battalion, addressed them.
+He spoke mainly about what the Indian Army had done and was doing, and also generally about the condition in Punjab.
+Later in the year, the battalion participated in the Second Battle of El Alamein.

-The 4th battalion was also involved in the Western Desert Campaign at Sidi Barrani and El Alamein and on its return to India was posted to the Kohima front.
+The 4th Battalion was also involved in the Western Desert campaign at Sidi Barrani and El Alamein, and upon its return to India, was posted to the Kohima front.

 The 5th battalion fought in the Battle of Hong Kong.
-The action against the invading Japanese was short and swift with heavy casualties to the battalion.
-The battalion along with the British garrison was forced to surrender and the men became prisoners of war and had to undergo great hardships.
-130 men of 5/7 Rajput were either beaten or starved to death or died because of a lack of medical care.
+The action against the invading Japanese was short, with the battalion taking heavy casualties.
+The battalion, along with the British garrison, was forced to surrender, and the men became prisoners of war and had to undergo great hardships.
+130 men of the 5/7 Rajput were either beaten or starved to death, or died because of a lack of medical care.
 The Japanese wanted Capt.
 Mateen Ahmed Ansari of the battalion to renounce his allegiance to the British, but he refused.
-For five months he was subjected to brutal beatings and treatment, as a result of which he could not walk.
+For five months, he was subjected to brutal beatings and treatment, as a result of which he could not walk.
 He was then sent to live with the other ranks instead of the officers.
 Capt.
-Ansari remained true to the regiment and organised a system for helping escapees.
-He was again put in jail and tortured but refused to be broken.
-In the end the Japanese executed him.
+Ansari remained true to the regiment and organized a system to assist escapees.
+He was again put in jail, tortured for his actions, and executed after refusing to give in.
 Capt.
-Ansari was awarded the George Cross for his heroism.
+Ansari was awarded the George Cross for his sacrifice.